trusktr/threejs-issue-24412/README.md

 # Current diff

-Here is the current diff between outputs:
+The following is the current diff between outputs.
+It was generated with `diff -u result-desktop.json result-android.json`.
+I'll keep this updated as I improve the instrumentation.

 ```patch
 --- result-desktop.json 2022-07-31 18:08:35.931448506 -0700